griffithlab/civic-panel/README.md

 - Total CIViC Score for each variant is the summation of all the Evidence Item Scores for each Variant.
 - Eligible Variants must have a CIViC score greater than a certain threshold.
 Currently that threshold is 30 points.
-- If an Evidence Item is diagnostic, predisposing, or prognostic, and has a negative Direction, then the Evidence Item Score is 0 regardless of the Trust Rating and Evidence Level.
+- If an Evidence Item is diagnostic, predisposing, or prognostic, and has a Direction that is 'Does Not Support', then the Evidence Item Score is 0, regardless of the Trust Rating and Evidence Level.
-- If the Evidence Item is Predictive  and has a negative Direction, the Evidence Item Score will follow the normal pattern.
+- If the Evidence Item is Predictive and the Direction is 'Does Not Support', the Evidence Item Score will follow the normal pattern.
-- If two Evidence Items with the same variant and disease have conflicting directions, then the Evidence Item score is deducted from the total CIViC Variant Score.
+- If two Evidence Items have the same variant and disease with conflicting Directions, then the 'Does Not Support' Evidence Item score is deducted from the total CIViC Variant Score.

 ###CIViC Variant Scores
 CIViC Variant Scores will be calculated for each Variant.
 The score is calculated by adding all of the positive Evidence Item Scores and subtracting any negative Evidence Item Scores that have Matching Evidence Items.
 This score will be used to determine if variants are eligible for the CIViC Capture Panel.